 Born in the Netherlands in 1967, as a youth he joined his father’s business for a while, then went to see the world.
 He arrived in Sri Lanka in 1990 to learn meditation and ordained at Meetirigala Nissarana Vanaya.
 After spending time at well-known monasteries in Australia and England, when he returned to Sri Lanka in 2003, he was invited by Bhikkhu Bodhi to stay at the Forest Hermitage and in 2005 took over as editor of the Buddhist Publication Society.
 Apart from his editing work, Bhikkhu Ñāṇatusita has authored works including The Life of Ñāṇatiloka Thera (co-authored with Helmuth Hecker) and An Analysis of the Bhikkhu Patimokkha.

 Ven.
-Katukurunde Ñāṇananda is a Sri Lankan Buddhist monk and scholar who was born in Galle District in 1940.
+Katukurunde Ñāṇananda was a Sri Lankan Buddhist monk and scholar who was born in Galle District in 1940 and passed away in 2018.
 He was educated at Mahinda College, Galle, and in 1962, graduated from the University of Peradeniya, Kandy, where he specialized in Pāli Studies.
 He served there for a while as an Assistant Lecturer in Pāli, but renounced his post in 1967 to ordain as a monk in the Sri Lankan forest tradition at Island Hermitage, Dodanduwa.
 In 1972, he moved to Meetirigala Nissarana Vanaya, Gampaha District to practise under the renowned meditation master, Ven. Śrī Mātara Ñāṇārāma Mahāthera.
 Some time after Ven. Ñāṇārāma died in 1992, Ven. Ñāṇananda moved to Pothgulgala Aranya, Kegalle District.
 Ven. Ñāṇananda has always maintained a simple, austere mode of practice with a strong commitment to strict Vinaya discipline.
 His best known works are Concept and Reality in Early Buddhist Thought, published in 1971, and The Magic of the Mind, published in 1974, both completed during his stay at the Island Hermitage.
 His latest major work is a collection of his sermons titled ‘Nibbāna – The Mind Stilled’, initially published in Sinhala and later in English.

 Ayoma Wickramesinghe is well known in Sri Lanka as a Mahā Upāsikā, a great supporter of the Sangha.
 In her teens she travelled to Burma where she studied under the guidance of Webu Sayadaw, where she made excellent progress in meditation.
 Ayoma is very well versed in the Pāli scriptures, and has translated selections into clear, modern Sinhala.
 She was a great devotee of Ven Ñāṇavimala and built a kuti for him on her estate near Horana, where he spent many a rains retreat.
 She also dwelt for long periods of time on meditation retreat.